Enterprise Reporting Fund

-- May 21, 2011: The Philadelphia Sun explores Drop Zone, the PhillyCAM and YESPhilly collaboration, in greater detail.
+- May 21, 2011: The Philadelphia Sun explored Drop Zone, the PhillyCAM and YESPhilly collaboration, in greater detail.
 Read more about the partnership.

 - May 5, 2011: The City Paper published Ballad of Red Dog, a prisoner’s life story told in graphic novel form.
 Read more about the collaboration with Metropolis.

 - April 7, 2011: Broadband 2035, a collaboration between Technically Philly and Plan Philly, continued reporting on the city's strategic digital plan.
-See the full series.
 Read more about the partnership.

 About the project:

-The Enterprise Reporting Fund is a pilot project designed to develop opportunities for amplifying regional public affairs journalism.
-The purpose of this fund is to help in-depth reporting projects get off the ground and to explore collaboration opportunities among news providers.
+The Enterprise Reporting Fund was a pilot project designed to develop opportunities for amplifying regional public affairs journalism.
+The fund helped in-depth reporting projects get off the ground and explored collaboration opportunities among news providers.

-The first effort is funded by the William Penn Foundation in Philadelphia and administered by J-Lab, based on research J-Lab conducted and recommendations published in an April 2010 report.
+The first effort was funded by the William Penn Foundation in Philadelphia and administered by J-Lab, based on research J-Lab conducted and recommendations published in an April 2010 report.

-The pilot project seeks to explore whether it’s possible to connect the silos of journalism throughout Philadelphia in ways that would:
+The pilot project sought to explore whether it’s possible to connect the silos of journalism throughout Philadelphia in ways that would:

 - Expose news consumers to a broader menu of public affairs news via various entry points.